KatiaMoreno/calculator-km/README.md

 # Calculator in JavaScript

-Calculadora in Javascript developed at "Curso Completo de JavaScript" da Hcode na Udemy.com.
+Javascript calculator - was developed during the "Complete JavaScript Course" at Udemy.com - at Hcode.

 ### Projeto